nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 You may delete link/s from a specific module using the `delete-link` command.
 Links will be deleted by means of their corresponding alias.

 Multiple links can be deleted at once using their corresponding alias.
-Shall a link alias from a chained command be detected as invalid, none of the links in the command will be deleted.
+If there exists a link alias that is detected as invalid within a chained command, none of the links in the command will be deleted.

 This command will require two flags: